-In this article, we show you how to build a website with WordPress on your own hosting.
+In this step-by-step guide, we walk you through and show you how to make a website with WordPress.

-How to build a website with WordPress: Your options
+How to make a website with WordPress: Your options

 Finally, you can use the website builder on WordPress.com.
 Installation of WordPress here is immediate, and you can get started creating your site in no time.
 You can host your WordPress website here for free, and as your needs grow, you can upgrade to one of four paid plans.